Music City is full of things to do at night, particularly for live music venues.

 The George Jones Museum is a museum celebrating the life of the legendary George Jones.

 So you can enjoy the Nashville weather, drink a cocktail, and refuel after the sightseeing.

-The main floor of George Jones is open from 10:00 am to 10:00 pm most days and open until 1:00 am on Fridays and Saturdays.
+The main floor of George Jones is open Monday, Tuesday, and Wednesday from 11:00 am to 10:00 pm.
+On Friday and Saturday it's 11 am to 1 am.

 You can browse through some modern art galleries by both local and international artists, all housed in a beautiful historic post office building.